Kingdom Hearts of Harmony

 And he fervently wished they hadn't.

 His whole body burned, as though it was on fire.
 He could feel every aspect of his being alight with internal flame that he couldn't escape.
 His eyes closed tightly as he bent over, gripping his stomach in an attempt to pacify the pain.
 Needless to say, it was all in vain.

 He cursed the door.

 He cursed himself.

-He cursed Riku.
+He cursed his weakness.

-"So is Twilight."
-She slowly trotted up to Luna draping a wing over her.
+"And so is Twilight."
+She slowly trotted up to Luna, draping a wing over her.
 "My dearest sister, we have to believe.
-He has been recommended personally and I trust my friend's judgment."
+He has been recommended, and I trust my friend's judgment."

 "I just hope we can help him before he is lost as well… and pray that it's not too late to keep this world safe."